Ask Yourself These 5 Questions Before Deciding On A Leadership Style

 These five things combined are what make you the type of leader you are–not the TED Talks you watch, nor the books or Fast Company articles you read (not even this one!).
 The truth is that your leadership style is already inside you.
 Your values as an individual team member simply come to life in a different way as a manager; the difference is just that you’re pushing others to fulfill those values, not just yourself.

 If you take an inventory of your work habits, values, and priorities and don’t like what you see, though, don’t worry.
 Change is possible, but takes time.
 Start small.
 Don’t try to reinvent yourself entirely.
 Build up your strengths and look for areas to supplement them.
 Adapt your approach depending on the situation or the direct report you’re trying to coach or help through a tight spot.
-But whatever you don’t don’t be someone your note.
+But whatever you do, don’t try to be someone you’re not.
 That style doesn’t look good on anyone–especially not leaders.